leninkumar31/leninkumar31.github.io/_posts/2020-07-19-Introduction-To-Rate-Limiting.md

   }
   {% endhighlight %}

   At `line 8`, we first created a global instance of Limiter by calling NewLimiter with rate and burst equal to one.
 The `ratelimit` method accepts `helloHandler` as parameter and returns a new `http.HandlerFunc`.
-At line `line 12`, new handler checks whether the request should be processed or not.
+At `line 12`, new handler checks whether the request should be processed or not.
 If not, it will respond with status code `http.StatusTooManyRequests` else it proceeds.

 ## How Token Bucket Algorithm works?
   - Let's define a struct `TokenBucket` with `Rate`, `Burst` and `Available` as parameters.